-Technical name Description VID_DatabaseSim- ulationResult_Export The report shows the simulation data without evaluating the rules.
-This report is the default report.
-VID_DatabaseSim- ulationResult_with_Compli- ance Export The report shows the simulation data including an evaluation of the rules.
+- VID\DatabaseSimulationResult\Export: The report shows the simulation data without evaluation of the compliance rules.
+This is the standard report. - VID\DatabaseSimulationResult\with\Compliance\Export: The report shows the simulation data including evaluation of the compliance rules.

-Starting and completing a simulation
+Starting and ending simulation